-- CVWD, DWA, and MSWD participated in (along with Coachella Water Authority [CWA], Indio Water Authority [IWA], and Myoma Dunes Water Company) in preparing the 2020 Coachella Valley Regional Urban Water Management Plan (2020 CV-RUWMP) that was submitted in June of 2021.
-The CV-RUWMP provides detailed descriptions of each of the Agencies' water conservation programs and demonstrates that each agency achieved greater than 20% reduction in urban water use by 2020, in compliance with the Water Conservation Act of 2009 Senate Bill X7-7 (SB X7-7). - The 2020 CV-RUWMP that was recently completed and adopted includes standalone Water Shortage Contingency Plans (WSCPs) for each of the Agencies.
-The WSCPs contain Annual Water Supply and Demand Assessment procedures, defines six standard shortage levels from less than10% shortage up to greater than 50% shortage, and identifies shortage response actions including demand reduction actions and mandatory use restrictions and supply augmentation as well as communication protocols for implementing the WSCPs. - The Agencies have initiated planning to conduct a water conservation study specific to the unique climate, soil, and occupancy conditions of the Coachella Valley.
-The regional conservation study, will take an econometric approach to estimating water savings for grass removal rebate programs and may be used to evaluate incentive amounts and to seek grant funding.
-In 2021, the agencies worked to get technical and financial support to complete the study.
+- The Agencies continue to collaborate on regional conservation messaging through CV Water Counts (www.CVWaterCounts.com), originally funded with California Department of Water Resources (CDWR) Proposition 84 grant funding and currently sustained by local water agencies.
+The group has a web and social media presence in addition to an ongoing advertising campaign.
+The group also holds an annual Water Counts Academy to educate community members and leaders about key water issues.
+The Agencies continued education and outreach to encourage water use efficiency by urban water users, indoor and outdoor incentive programs, ordinances and conservation pricing, water loss management, and conservation staff support.
+In WY 2021-2022, Agencies increased messaging regarding drought water efficiency and earned a grant funding award to establish a new demonstration garden. - CVWD, DWA, and MSWD participated in (along with Coachella Water Authority [CWA], Indio Water Authority [IWA], and Myoma Dunes Water Company) in preparing the 2020 Coachella Valley Regional Urban Water Management Plan (2020 CV-RUWMP) that was submitted to and approved by CDWR.
+The CV-RUWMP provides detailed descriptions of each of the Agencies' water conservation programs and demonstrates that each agency achieved greater than 20 percent reduction in urban water use by 2020, in compliance with the Water Conservation Act of 2009 Senate Bill X7-7 (SB X7-7). - The 2020 CV-RUWMP that was recently completed and adopted includes standalone Water Shortage Contingency Plans (WSCPs) for each of the Agencies.
+The WSCPs contain Annual Water Supply and Demand Assessment procedures, defines six standard shortage levels from less than 10 percent shortage up to greater than 50 percent shortage, and identifies shortage response actions including demand reduction actions and mandatory use restrictions and supply augmentation as well as communication protocols for implementing the WSCPs.
+CVWD, DWA and MSWD implemented all Shortage Level 2 demand reduction actions; additionally, Agencies have implemented selected actions from higher levels and CVWD has imposed drought penalties for customers not reducing outdoor consumption by 10 percent.

+• The Agencies have initiated planning and have a grant funding award to conduct a water conservation study specific to the unique climate, soil, and occupancy conditions of the Coachella Valley.
+The regional conservation study will take an econometric approach to estimating water savings for grass removal rebate programs and may be used to evaluate incentive amounts and to seek grant funding.
+In 2022, the Agencies were awarded grant funding to complete the study through Proposition 1, Round 2.